Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 ### How to use MuTalk

 MuTalk is Pharo's mutation testing library.
-It can be found on [GitHub](https://github.com/pharo-contributions/mutalk) {!footnote|note=[](https://github.com/pharo-contributions/mutalk)} and is loaded using Metacello (See (Quick Start)[#quick-start] for code snippet).
+It can be found on [GitHub](https://github.com/pharo-contributions/mutalk)(TODO footnote) <?footnote | value=https://github.com/pharo-contributions/mutalk ?>$ and is loaded using Metacello (See (Quick Start)[#quick-start] for code snippet).
 It allows you to perform mutation testing on a set of Pharo classes or on a set of packages.

 #### The 4 steps of MuTalk Analysis